julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ## Witches Rely on The Plant Kingdom for Protection

 Across centuries and continents, witches, cunning folk, and healers have turned to the green world for protection.
 These aren’t just healing herbs—they are sentinels, spirit allies, and guardians between worlds.

-Rooted in ritual and folklore, each one has earned its place in the witch’s apothecary through centuries of practical magic.
+Rooted in ritual and folklore, each one has **earned its place in the witch’s apothecary through centuries of practical magic**.

 Let’s meet the eleven most enduring protective herbs in witchcraft, from Appalachian hills to Slavic meadows and Caribbean shores.